amannj/comtradeRggregator/README.md

   tradecode = "H3",
   year = 2008
 )
 head(da1)
 #> [1] "Algeria"   "Andorra"   "Argentina" "Armenia"   "Australia" "Austria"
 ```

-Similarly, you might want to know if a particular country (set
+Similarly, you might want to know if a particular country (set of
-ofcountries) is available in a particular trade data set.
+countries) is available in a particular trade data set.
 To check if
-either `Austria` or `Germany` have `annual` trade data reported in
+either `Austria` or `Germany` have `annual` trade data reported
-`HS2007` for the year `2012`, run:
+following the `HS200` nomenclature for the year `2012`, run:

 ``` r
 da2 <- is.available_Comtrade(